chengdai/chengdai.github.io/index.md

 # Chengzhen Dai

 <img align="left" width="225" height="225" src="headshot2.png">
-I am a hybrid software engineer / data scientist at the Institute for Systems Biology (formerly Arivale), where I leverage multi-omic data to better understand human health and disease.
+I am a software engineer and data scientist at the Institute for Systems Biology (formerly Arivale), where I leverage multi-omic data to better understand human health and disease.
 Previously, I was a Master of Engineering student in Computer Science and Molecular Biology at MIT.
 There, I collaborated with the [National Geographic's Genographic Project](https://genographic.nationalgeographic.com/about/) to understand ancestry and demographic patterns in the United States using genomic data.
 I also studied antibiotic resistance in the [microbiome of humans and urban environments](http://underworlds.mit.edu) for public health surveillance and epidemiology, working as part of [Eric Alm's lab](http://almlab.mit.edu/) and the [Senseable City Lab](http://senseable.mit.edu).
 My interests lie in applying computational and quantitative methods to better understand populations and to drive health decisions.
 More generally, I am passionate about making science and research more accessible to the public so that we can together solve the biggest issues in health and medicine.
 <br><br>

 ## Education